 The Happiness and the Highly Sensitive Person teleconference series is specially designed to help individuals high in sensory processing be more themselves, happier and more productive.
-You can become a more authentic HSP.
+You can be a more authentic HSP.

-HSP coaching helps you create an action plan, providing the tools, perspective and support to reach higher than you could on your own.
-It also offers the understanding and support that your current environment may not.
+HSP coaching helps you create an action plan, providing tools, perspective, and support to reach higher than you could on your own.
+It offers the understanding and encoucragement your current environment may not.

-This FREE monthly class is an introduction to goal-setting for the highly sensitive person.
+This FREE monthly class is an introduction to goal-setting for the HSP.
 Learn why traditional goal-setting techniques may not have worked for you, and balance life's areas to keep your "wheel of life" turning smoothly.

 Let's talk about your life experiences, your goals as an HSP, and how Authenticity Coaching could help you reach them.
-Schedule a free, no-obligation phone conversation with instructor-coach Celeste O'Brien today.
+Schedule a free, no-obligation phone conversation with instructor-coach Celeste O'Brien.

 The highly sensitive child, if raised in a positive atmosphere, grows into an adult who, according to researcher Dr. Elaine Aron, may be "happier, healthier, and more socially skilled" than one who is not highly sensitive.
 They are like orchids in that they can flourish when given good care.